 ACL has dedicated staff to work with various government agencies, ocean terminals and other transportation suppliers to enhance security levels and ensure compliance with the new regulations.
 In the U.S., ACL is a certified member of the Customs-Trade Partnership Against Terrorism (C-TPAT) Program.
 ACL has also implemented a Hazardous Security Plan as required by the U.S. Department of Transportation, Research and Special Programs Administration.
 ACL also participates on security committees with the U.S. Coast Guard.
 ACL is well advanced in carrying out security assessments and implementing the requirements of the IMO International Ship & Port Security Code (ISPS) by receiving their International Ship Security Certificate (ISSC).
 In Canada, ACL is a certified participant in the Canadian Partners In Protection Program.
 In Europe, ACL has increased its container seal discipline and is working with ports, terminal opertors and intermodal transport suppliers to ensure that the transport chain is secured.

-ACL's G4 fleet is working towards their International Ship Security Certificate (ISSC).
-ACL will recognize it is compliant in providing a flag-state approved Ship Security Plan as well as appointing a Company Security Officer and Ship Security Officer for each vessel prior to the July 1, 2004 deadline.
+ACL's fleet received their International Ship Security Certificate (ISSC).
+The Swedish Maritime Association, who issued the certificate recognizes ACL is compliant in providing a flag-state approved Ship Security Plan as well as appointing a Company Security Officer and Ship Security Officer for each vessel prior to the July 1, 2004 deadline.

 For other C-TPAT portal information, visit http://www.customs.gov

 Atlantic Container Line has been incorporating process improvement into every company operation for over 50 years.
 By utilizing a cooperative team effort by customers, suppliers, employees and management, ACL's goal is to continually enhance the quality of the transportation service that we provide.
 Below is our certifications.